joric/interviewbit/programming/bit-manipulation/divide-integers.md

 2. How do you determine the most significant bit in the answer?

-Iterate on the bit position 'i' from 31 to 1 and find the first bit for which divisor«i is less than dividend.
+Iterate on the bit position 'i' from 31 to 1 and find the first bit for which `divisor << i` is less than dividend.

 3. How do you use (1) to move forward in similar fashion?